H4HWV2011/msjarvis-public-docs/the commons/A_Readme.md

 # The Commons

 > *"The body is not a single institution but a distributed network of people and places, learning to think together about their own entangled space."*
-> — Use Cases, Ms. Jarvis Project
+> — Use Cases, Ms. Allis Project

-The Commons is the **community platform** of the Ms. Jarvis system — the place where participants interact daily with MountainShares, with each other, and with the broader infrastructure of community governance.
+The Commons is the **community platform** of the Ms. Allis system — the place where participants interact daily with MountainShares, with each other, and with the broader infrastructure of community governance.
 It is built on Principles P6 (Lived experience is non-negotiable evidence), P7 (Stories and symbols are infrastructures), and P8 (Commons are real spatial institutions).

 This folder contains the complete platform documentation: architecture, legal terms, privacy policy, community guidelines, gamification design, participant onboarding, partnership frameworks, and the safety systems that make participation trustworthy for people whose economic circumstances require extra care.